kneasle/bellframe/README.md

 # BellFrame

+## BellFrame has moved!

+It now lives in [kneasle/ringing-monorepo](github.com/kneasle/ringing-monorepo).

+---

 BellFrame is a library of human friendly data types for concepts which are ubiquitous in change ringing (e.g. `Bell`, `Row`, `Stage`, `Method`, etc.).
 The aim is to provide a simple library for with fast and correct implementations of common operations, rather than providing utilities for